 - Comparing the price of your spouse or partner's health plan with the cost of your plan

 - Using telemedicine to do virtual visits by phone or online for certain common conditions at a reduced cost

 - Seeking non-hospital treatment options such as having blood drawn at an local lab, getting an MRI taken at an independent x-ray lab, or using an ambulatory surgery center for common surgical procedures

 Use employer tools to help choose the best plan option for you and your family based on your needs.
 Owning your health and wellness decisions can indeed be complicated.
 The good news is that your employer may provide tools and resources to help make the selection process easier.
 Among them:

 - Online comparison tools and calculators.
 You'll likely be able to compare plan options, features, and pricing.
 With some calculators, you can enter your personal information to get a list of choices and prices that best fit your situation.
-If you like to compare things visually, look for at-a-glance charts and tables that summarize your plan options.

 - Paper or online statements with your benefits summary.
 These documents can help you see where you spent your health dollars.
 Use them to set up your budget and find areas to save.